hermannm/hermannm.dev/content/projects/casus-belli.md

 fans of the game, so in the fall of 2021, we started developing a digital edition of it as a hobby project.
 Thus, _Casus Belli_ was born.

-We decided to build the digital edition as a proper multiplayer online game.
+We decided to build the digital edition as a proper online multiplayer game.
 I wrote the server in Go, finding its native concurrency support suitable for the parallel nature of the game.
 My friends and I collaborated on the client, where we initially used the Unity game engine.
 During this time, one of my friends also founded [Immerse NTNU](https://immersentnu.no/), a student organization for game development.
-He made this game client their first project, and so we also got invaluable help from new members there.
+We continued the project under that organization, and so we also got great contributions from new members there.

 In the fall of 2023, the company behind Unity decided to [upend the terms for developers using their game engine](https://blog.unity.com/news/plan-pricing-and-packaging-updates).